tushar-sharma/tushar-sharma.github.io/_posts/2015-03-08-shooting-messenger.md

 <p class="myheading"><b>Whose responsible? </b></p>

 <p>India is probably the most hypocritical society.
 At one instance we worship girls as goddess.
 Paint her in hues and colors and associate her with prosperity.
-On the hand we burden the bride’s father with dowry.
+On the other hand we burden the bride’s father with dowry.
 Callously judge her character every time.
 As a boy, nobody questions my character when at times I come late at night.
 Why such double standard?
-Why can't I be slut?</p>
+Why can't I be a slut?</p>

 <p>The notion that women needs to be protected fuels the male chauvinist mentality.
 Women are often portrayed as delicate flower always in need of a guardian.
-Such idea lead to belief that women tender, feeble & dependent.
-Our movie industry is also responsible for promulgating such beliefs.
+Such idea lead to belief that women are tender,feeble & dependent.
+Our film industry is also responsible for promulgating such beliefs.
 </p>

 <p>